Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Proof of Theorem

 \subsection{Splitting}

 The phase space and the Hamiltonian of the planar three-body problem are respectively

 and

-We would like to split the dynamics into the absolute motion of the center of mass and the relative motion of the three bodies.
-For this purpose, let us introduce the following linear symplectic change of coordinates $\phi_0$
+In this section, we would like to split the dynamics into the absolute motion of the center of mass and the relative motion of the three bodies.
+For this purpose, let us introduce the following linear symplectic change of coordinates